Location: Tinahely Railway Walk, (near Aughrim) Co. Wicklow ( a large orange sign posted at the Top Garage as you enter Tinahely)

-- Picnic benches in the car park and one on the trail
+Facilities: Picnic tables and benches at the car park and along the walk

 You can search for more buggy friendly walks in Wicklow here.